JointDiff: Bridging Continuous and Discrete in Multi-Agent Trajectory Generation: Related work

 \textbf{Multi-agent Controllability.} Diffusion models have recently been augmented with guided sampling to satisfy user-specified constraints or objectives.
 Existing pedestrian and autonomous driving methods \citep{rempe2023trace,jiang2023motiondiffuser,yang2024diffusion}, typically focus on controlling individual-level attributes like waypoints, speeds, or physics constraints.
-Similarly, human motion generation approaches \citep{karunratanakul2023guided} often use waypoints to guide a single human.
+Similarly, human motion generation approaches \citep{karunratanakul2023guided} and robotics planning methods \citep{mishra2023generative, fang2024dimsam} often guide a single agent.
 In contrast, our work focuses on controlling a broader multi-agent system through high-level semantic directives.
-We adopt the CFG paradigm \citep{ho2022classifier}, widely used in image and video generation \citep{rombach2022high,ho2022video}, to bias generation toward a user-specified sequence of possessors or a natural language description.
-This allows for a comprehensive and intuitive control of the entire scene rather than individual agent behavior.
+We adopt the CFG paradigm \citep{ho2022classifier}, widely used in image and video \citep{rombach2022high,ho2022video}, to bias generation toward a user-specified sequence of possessors or a natural language description.
+This allows for a comprehensive control of the entire scene rather than individual agent behavior.

-\textbf{Joint Continuous-Discrete Diffusion}.
-Jointly modeling continuous and discrete data with diffusion is a growing area, with applications in generative layout design \citep{levi2023dlt}, event prediction \cite{zeng2024interacting}, CAD sketches \citep{chereddy2025sketchdnn}, and vision-language modeling \citep{li2025dual}.
-However, this approach remains underexplored for dynamic, spatio-temporal systems.
-Our work, JointDiff, is the first to introduce this joint modeling paradigm to the domain of time-evolving multi-agent systems, by designing a unified diffusion process that simultaneously generates the continuous trajectories of agents and the discrete sequence of possession events.